jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-kiko-chippo-hotel-tbc.md

 **Kiko:** It's been about 5 or 6 times that I’ve played in Australia.
 I played at the [Babylon Festival](https://www.facebook.com/babylonfestivalau/) last year.
 I was with my old friend [The Hacker](https://www.facebook.com/DJTheHacker/)!
 I love playing in Australia, people are very receptive to the music I play.
 My true first time in Australia was in Sydney and Melbourne in 2002 or 2003.

-**RR:** You ran a very popular record store in the 90s.
-What was the dance scene like back then in Grenoble?
+**RR:** You ran a very popular record store in Grenoble.
+What was that period of your life like?

 **Kiko:** I opened the record store in 1994, and thanks to this shop, I met The Hacker, [Miss Kittin](https://www.facebook.com/misskittin/) and [Oxia](https://www.facebook.com/OXIA.official/), who are all from Grenoble.
 It’s with Oxia that we set up our first record label Ozone in 1995.
 Later we created the goodlife label in 1997 with The Hacker.